Moodoo245/ComputerGraphics/A1/assignment2/README.txt

       intersection point and direction = reflect of the old ray.
 We add a small amount to the origin point so that we wouldn't have the 'acne' which was described in the slides.

+#### Note:
+We do not check if the shadow ray and obstacles happen or not.
+Will update in future

 Collaborators and percentage of workload:
 Håvard Bjørnøy (33%)